dbass-twist/SEIR-10-26-20/work/w07b/d3/01-django-intro/django-intro.md

 It's designed for the rapid development of highly-secure web applications.

-Compared to the minimalist web framework of Express, Django is a much higher-level framework that provids lots of functionality baked-in, including:
+Compared to the minimalist web framework of Express, Django is a much higher-level framework that provides lots of functionality baked-in, including:

 - A powerful Object-Relational-Mapper (ORM) for working with relational databases using Python code instead of SQL.
 - A built-in admin app for browsing and manipulating data in the database.